phuongtailtranminh/android-tutorial/README.md

 Android Studio is an official Android IDE supported by Google

 Please be careful check out this requirement: http://developer.android.com/sdk/index.html#Requirements before download.
-Before that you meet the requirement.
+Be sure that you meet the requirement.

 Download: http://developer.android.com/sdk/index.html